1austrartsua1/projSplitFit/docs/install.rst

   $ python3 -m pytest test_multiple_norms.py

-To run tests from within PyCharm, issue  ``pytest`` commands as above within PyCharm's Python Console tool pane.
+To run tests from within PyCharm, issue  ``pytest`` commands as above within PyCharm's Python Console tool pane, from the tests folder.

-Most of the tests operate by running the algorithm on an optimization problem and checking that ``projSplitFit`` find the optimal value of this problem to some desired accuracy.
+Most of the tests operate by running the algorithm on an optimization problem and checking that ``projSplitFit`` finds the optimal value of this problem to some desired accuracy.
 The optimal values are stored in the ``tests/results`` subdirectory that is downloaded with the distribution.